-There is no one size fits all here, all businesses, stage of evolution, markets and needs are different as are the needs and goals of the founders and owners.
-Here we are going to take a very general look at the subject of fund raising and look at the pros and cons to help you think about your own business and get some idea as to what could be right for you.
-This article is not about the types of funding out there or how to get it, it´s about timing and when you should think about going out there to look for outside funds.
+There is no one size fits all here, all businesses, stages of evolution, markets and needs are different as are the needs and goals of the founders and owners.
+In this article, we are going to take a very general look at the subject of fundraising and look at the pros and cons to help you think about your own business and get some idea as to what could be right for you.
+Most importantly we want to examine whether you should be fundraising or not.

 Let´s here look at an example, perhaps a SAAS (Software As A Service) startup with a single founder or a couple of founders and maybe a very small team boot strapping their way forward.
 It´s all hands on deck and all energy is going towards creating the platform and getting it ready for the first users or the first viable version is live and it´s now time to go out and get paying customers.

 At this exact stage, you are faced with two clear choices, you could put your energy into getting paying customers and thereby start to generate income and users or you put some of your available energy into raising funds.
 The issue with the latter is that you will inevitably have a harder job raising funding if you cannot show enough traction and if you do find investors who have an appetite for more risk you will have to give away more equity.
 If you do manage this you have the advantage of having another or more stakeholders who can maybe open doors or provide advice and the benefit of experience and another set of eyes which can be priceless however on the flip side you could lose some control and cannot do things quite as you like, this can be a good thing or a bad thing.

 If you do not take the fundraising route just yet and continue to bootstrap assuming you have enough resources to stay alive you can give everything you have to get your project off the ground and gain that essential startup traction.

 The advantage here is that all your effort is going towards getting users/customers on board and hopefully even generating some income.